 Blood tests (rheumatoid factor) for JIA are not conclusive because while most adults with rheumatoid arthritis test positive for rheumatoid arthritis, most children with arthritis show normal levels in the blood.
 So with children, the diagnosis is based on the symptom history from the parents and the physician evaluation.
 Physicians look for fluid in the joints and stiffness or pain when the joints are bent.

-At Children’s Hospital of Pittsburgh of UPMC, our physicians make a diagnosis of JIA based on the child’s symptoms and a physical examination.
+At UPMC Children's Hospital of Pittsburgh, our physicians make a diagnosis of JIA based on the child’s symptoms and a physical examination.
 JIA is an autoimmune condition, so medications that affect the immune system may be used.
 Other treatments include:

 Once treated with medication, most patients with arthritis are able to lead normal active lives.
 Many are still able to play sports and can participate in everyday childhood activities.